 Utilities and regulators are exploring new ways to measure and compensate DER.
 For example, value of solar tariffs have been proposed that track DER usage separately and pays for the generation based on a commission determined value methodology.
-(See section Error!
-Reference source not found.).
+(See section 4.9).